batiste/django-page-cms/doc/navigation-template-tags.rst

         ...
     </ul>

-You can of course override this template with the Django default mechanism to render things differently.
+You can of course change `pages/menu.html` with the Django override mechanism to render things as differently.

 pages_dynamic_tree_menu
 =======================